phellarv/wideq/README.md

 WideQ
 =====

 A library for interacting with the "LG SmartThinq" system, which can control heat pumps and such.

-I reverse-engineered the API from their mobile app.
+Based on the work of sampsyo and wkd8176.
+I just have tweaked and translated.